K.I.Z: History

-In 2008 the Berlin-based group was nominated for the German music award Echo in the category "Video national".
+In 2008, the Berlin-based group was nominated for the German music award Echo in the category "Video national".
 In spring 2008 K.I.Z again went on tour.
 DJ Craft and Nico, two of the band members, additionally performed as a Duo called "Turntable Hools" in all of the concerts of this tour.

 The last single of their album Hahnenkampf, called "Neuruppin", was published in June 2008.
 It is a cover of a classic track "House of the Rising Sun" by The Animals.
 The lyrics deal with murder and cannibalism against women.
 The lyrics refer to the crimes of Carl Großmann, a serial killer born in Neuruppin in 1863.
-K.I.Z claim to not have known about this parallels between the lyrics and Großmann's crimes.
+K.I.Z claim to not have known about these parallels between the lyrics and Großmann's crimes.

-On July 10, 2009, the album Sexismus gegen Rechts (engl.
-Sexism Against The Right).
+On 10 July 2009, the album Sexismus gegen Rechts ("Sexism Against the Right").
 The album criticizes, social, political and economical deficiencies.

-In April 2010 K.I.Z started working on their new album Urlaub fürs Gehirn (engl.
-Vacation for the Brain), whose sound aesthetic was supposed to tie in with Hahnenkampf.
-The album was released on June 3, 2011, and hit the charts in position 4.
+In April 2010 K.I.Z started working on their new album Urlaub fürs Gehirn ("Vacation for the Brain"), whose sound aesthetic was supposed to tie in with Hahnenkampf.
+The album was released on 3 June 2011, and hit the charts in position 4.

 The International Women's Day in 2011 was the first time K.I.Z gave a concert in Berlin Kreuzberg which only women were allowed to visit.
 Such a concert was also played in 2012, 2013, 2014, and again in 2016.
 Furthermore, K.I.Z has toured as the opening act for the band Die Ärzte.

-In January 2013 K.I.Z, in collaboration with the Berlin rapper Flexis, released the song "Strahlemann und Söhne" (engl.
-Big Smile Guy and Sons) via 16bars.de, that can be found on Flexis’ album Egotrips.
+In January 2013, K.I.Z, in collaboration with the Berlin rapper Flexis, released the song "Strahlemann und Söhne" ("Big Smile Guy and Sons") via 16bars.de, that can be found on Flexis' album Egotrips.

-In June 2013 K.I.Z released their new video "Ich bin Adolf Hitler" (I am Adolf Hitler).
-The song is featured on the mixtape Ganz oben (engl.
-At the Very Top), which was released on July 9, 2013.
+In June 2013, K.I.Z released their new video "Ich bin Adolf Hitler" (I am Adolf Hitler).
+The song is featured on the mixtape Ganz oben ("At the Very Top"), which was released on 9 July 2013.
 In the video, the German-Jewish comedian Oliver Polak plays the role of Adolf Hitler.